CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 2A - Orbits (part 1).md

   * This tells us that the object travels faster when it is in the part of its orbit that is closer to the primary, and slower when it is further away.
 - 3. The square of the orbital period ($T$) of the planet is proportional to the cube of the *semi-major axis* of the orbit of the planet.

+### Kepler's First Law
-Since all orbits are ellipses, let us quickly investigate the ellipse.
+Since Kepler's first law states that all orbits are ellipses, let us quickly investigate the ellipse.

 <img align="left" src="https://github.com/CitruzSquared/essays/assets/23460281/bb81dcca-4a3c-4ad7-9f70-6f4eea3af818" width="350"/> In the diagram is an ellipse with center $O$.
 The distance $OP$ is known as the semi-major axis and is denoted $a$.
 The distance $OB$ is known as the semi-minor axis and is denoted $b$.
 The ellipse can be represented algebraically using these two measures: the ellipse is the locus of all points satisfying the equation
 ```math